 Best Non-Electric Drip Coffee Maker: Bodum Pour Over Coffee Maker

 This includes a stainless steel mesh filter that lets the aromatic oils pass through while holding back the grounds.
 The carafe is made from heat-resistant glass and has a band around the neck that makes it easy to hold and pour from the integrated spout.
 The carafe is dishwasher safe for easy cleaning.
-When you’re not using it for making coffee, it would be attractive for serving other beverages as well, whether hot or cold.Continue to 9 of 10 below.
+When you’re not using it for making coffee, it would be attractive for serving other beverages as well, like iced tea or cocktails.Continue to 9 of 10 below.

 09 of 10